CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   Section :ref:`tutorial.surrogate.fs`.

-- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports Tensorflow Keras model files in hierarchical data format 5 (.h5).
+- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports TensorFlow Keras model files in hierarchical data format 5 (.h5).
 To use this tool, users must train and export a Keras model and place the file in the appropriate folder user_ml_ai_plugins in the working directory, as